MixKCet/zendesk-code-challenge/README.md

 ### Git CLONE
 We assume a working knowledge of git!

-### Run NPM INSTALL and then NPM BUILD
+### Run NPM INSTALL and then NPM RUN BUILD
 In the app's root directory, on the command line, run NPM INSTALL.
 This will populate the node_modules directory with any dependencies the app has.

-Once done, run NPM BUILD.
+Once done, run NPM RUN BUILD.
 This will run a test suite, and compile the scripts for execution.

 ### NPM START
 Once the installation of node modules is complete and the tests have run, the 'NPM START --' command will run the 'server.js' file.
 Consider appending & to run this in the background.